zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

     The activation will complete in a few seconds.
 If activation is successful, a status message is displayed in the banner at the top of the page, and the status of the integration changes to *Active*.

 You have completed the final step of Lab 2.
-Please proceed to the next lab.
+Please **proceed to the next lab**.